dimagi/commcare-hq/docs/translations.rst

 for those strings, and then actually inserting those translations when appropriate.

-1. ``./manage.py makemessages`` goes over the source code and pulls out strings that have been tagged for translation.
+1. ``./manage.py makemessages`` scans the source code and pulls out strings that have been tagged for translation.
 It does not actually execute code, so you really can't do anything fancy in these strings.
 2. Transifex is a third party site we use for translating these strings.
 Human